Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

 \subsection{Dynamic Kernel Learning}

+Dynamic kernel learning aims at dynamically learning and searching the associations of kernels to consider the different meta-knowledge patterns in multivariate time series.
+The dynamic kernel learning starts from a basic kernel set $\mathcal{K}$.
+In Fig.~\ref{fig:DMDKL}(b), we assume $\mathcal{K}=\{k_1, ..., k_4\}$, corresponding to the four kernel functions shown in~\autoref{Base_kernel_functions}.
+The component automatically expands and learns potential new kernels via kernel association search (KAS) to achieve the final kernel function $K_\theta$, which is an association of basic kernels, e.g., $k_1$ and $k_2$, and expanded kernels, e.g., $k_S$.
+For simplicity, we denote $K_\theta$ as $K$.

-Instead of using a simple and fixed kernel function to model the global temporal correlations among subsequences $\mathbf{M}$, which fails to capture the diversity among time series, such as combinations of a growing trends and periodic patterns, we propose to learn a kernel function $K$ to capture such diversity.
-This is called dynamic kernel learning, and it encompasses {\it kernel association} that defines the rules of structural exploration of new kernels and {\it kernel search} that applies two kernel search methods to obtain the final kernel $K$.
+Instead of using a simple and fixed kernel function to model a fixed meta-knowledge pattern among subsequences $\mathbf{M}$, which fails to capture the diversity among time series, such as combinations of growing trends and periodic patterns, we propose to learn a kernel function $K$ to contend with such diversity.
+It encompasses {\it kernel association}, which defines the rules of structural exploration of new kernels, and {\it kernel search}, which applies two kernel search methods to obtain the final kernel $K$.